telerik/ajax-docs/controls/breadcrumb/overview.md

 Find more information about using skins in the [Controlling Visual Appearance]({%slug introduction/radcontrols-for-asp.net-ajax-fundamentals/controlling-visual-appearance/overview%}) section.

 Go ahead with the [Getting Started]({%slug breadcrumb/getting-started%}) article to learn more about Breadcrumb Control.
-Also, you can check out the [RadBreadrumb online demos](https://demos.telerik.com/aspnet-ajax/breadcrumb/examples/overview/defaultcs.aspx) to see it in action.
+Also, you can check out the [RadBreadCrumb online demos](https://demos.telerik.com/aspnet-ajax/breadcrumb/overview/defaultcs.aspx) to see it in action.

 # See Also